CleanAir-Quest/pollution-monitoring/README.md

 ## Project Outline and Technologies
 1. **Data Collection:** Utilized OpenWeatherMap's Airpollution API to query air pollution and geographical data through Postman API.
-2. **Data Preprocessing:** Cleaned, processed, and engineered features for analysis on Azure ML Studio.
+2. **Data Preprocessing:** Cleaned, processed, and engineered features for analysis on Azure ML Studio notebooks.
 3. **Model Development:** Trained and tested the model to predict the Air Quality Index on Azure ML Studio.
 4. **Deployment:** Deployed the model using Azure Machine Learning Service.